malinmr/dayz-linux-server-manager/README.md

 * Soft/full wipe functions
 * Backup via rsync

+### Map

+* Heatmap creation for chernarusplus and enoch

 ### Deploy

 * Deployment and update checks for SteamCMD
 * Deployment and update checks for stable/experimental DayZ server
 * Deployment and update checks for the systemd service file
+* Install a dedicated pbo file to the server for map, fps reading and more

 ### Settings